amoe/lotdd/notes.md

 "TDD represents more of a sufficiency mentality" -- You write only as many tests as you need to get the necessary code and don't write any more.

+2017-12-21

+How to answer unknown questions?
+Langr suggests to ask the customer, but if not find an existing similar item and just copy that.
+Basically this is handling exceptional, non-happy-path cases

+This test will then crash, because it tries to dereference a null pointer.
+We solve it by returning an empty string in this case.

+You can disable a test by prepending DISABLED_ to the name

+    TEST_F(SoundexEncoding, DISABLED_ReplacesMultipleConsonantsWithDigits) {

+Then it will ... disable these tests.

+He uses `word.front` function, presumably a method on the string?
+This returns a reference ot the first character of the string.